willstepp/writings/joseph-the-son/jts.md

 “Well,” Beth sighed, “I think its time to eat.”

-They all laughed except for Grandpa who sat in contemplation.
+They all laughed except for Grandpa who sat to himself.

-“I know I’m starving,” Joseph said, and forked a big portion of the roast beef and took a bite.
+“I’m starving,” Joseph said, and forked a big portion of the roast beef and took a bite.

-With that they all ate dinner.
+With that they all dug in.
+The roast beef had turned out fine, pink in the center, juicy and falling apart in the mouth.
+The cornbread was rich and slightly sweet which contrasted with the melted butter inside.

 Joseph had several helpings.
 Jacob too.
 Beth chopped up a small mixture of beef and veggies for Lizzie and fed her before eating her own plate.

-The roast beef had turned out fine, pink in the center, juicy and falling apart in the mouth.
-The cornbread was rich.
-Slightly sweet which complemented the melted butter.
+Grandpa ate little.
+He poked at his plate with his fork.
+Somewhere in thought.

+“We had replace the alternator,” Jacob explained, “I got Stephen  Echols to help out.
+He’s good with that kind of stuff.
+We borrowed Dan Riley’s garage for the tools and the space to work in.
+It’s heated inside.”

+“Well that’s nice,” Beth said.

+“What happens is the alternator recharges the battery and if it goes bad your battery slowly drains.
+So usually you end up replacing it and the battery both.
+Luckily your battery was still good.
+Just had to replace the fluid.”

+Jacob cut another portion of beef and took a slice of onion.
+Beth handed him the plate of cornbread and he chose one of the top.
+She got up to refill his tea and asked everyone else if they needed a refill.

+“But so much about the car.
+Should run good now.
+Surprised it’s in the shape its in.
+You don’t see too many of those around.”

+“That was my daddy’s car,” Joseph said.

+“Oh, I see,” Jacob said, “well its a good one.
+Anyway its fixed now.
+But that ain’t the news I’m most excited to tell y’all about.”

+Beth sat back down.
+Jacob smiled from ear to ear.

+“As of this afternoon, I know because I had Margaret tally it all, the church of New Calvary Baptist has raised seventy eight hundred dollars for the purposes of repairing the Hight farm roof and to replace the furnace.”

+“I can’t believe it!”
+Beth leaned over and kissed Jacob on the cheek.
+Lizzie copied her mother and did the same thing.
+Jacob picked her up on his knee and she gave him a wet slobbery one.

+“I don’t know what to say, Pastor.
+We are indebted to you and the congregation at New Calvary.
+How can you raise so much money?”

+“Well, a portion of that comes directly from an allotment of the church’s income we dedicate to acts of charity in the community.
+The rest from individual donors who give in secret.
+Margaret had a bake sale the other day at the Bingo game.
+Together we can accomplish a lot.
+You’d be surprised.”

+“I feel like I want to thank every last person.
+I feel like I owe them so much.
+You don’t know how much that will mean to us this Winter.
+The draft from that hole, the furnace.
+The car.
+I just don’t know.”

+Beth began to cry but got up and walked to the kitchen counter.
+She took a rag and wiped her face.

+“I better put in the dessert.”

+She took a pan of cinnamon spiced apples from the refrigerator.
+She covered it up with some foil and slid it into the oven.
+Then she returned to her seat, placing a hand on Joseph’s shoulder, but he shrugged her off.

+“Baked apples and vanilla ice cream.”

+“Doesn’t that sound nice,” Jacob said, “Good country dessert.
+Reminds me of when I was a boy.”

 At some point in the dinner Grandpa Ken dropped his silverware onto the plate with a loud clang.
 Instantly a hush came over them all, with some apprehension in the air of what was to follow.
 Grandpa rose from his chair, weak, shaky.
 He took his cane and rested upon it and stared right into Pastor Jacob’s eyes.
 He then spoke in the wheezing, halting voice of the elderly, but it was clear there was a powerful feeling behind it.

-“This wickedness, cannot stand.”
+“I want you out of my goddamn house.”

 Everyone at the table drew in their breaths.
 But they were too struck to respond.
 Jacob met the words with a sadness in his gaze, but he let the elder speak his mind.

-“I am an old man.
-My body is weak.
-My mind is weak.
-I know I don’t have many days left on this Earth.”
+“You all think I’m old.
+I am old but I still see things.
+Some things I see better.
+And what I see here is a disgrace and a wickedness I don’t rightly know the name for.”

 Grandpa Ken paused between his words, collecting thoughts, wanting to make sure he said it the right way.

-“I never went to school.
-I am not educated.
-But I know about the world.
-I know wickedness.
-And you sir, are a wicked man.”
+“Get the hell out before I throw you out you goddamn son of a bitch.
+I know your kind.
+I know what it is you do.”

 Beth threw a napkin on her plate and rose violently.

-“Kenneth, there is no place for that here!
-I won’t stand for you speaking to Jacob that way.
-He hasn’t deserved it!”
+“Kenneth Hight, there is no place for that kind of talk here.
+I won’t stand for it!
+Jacob hasn’t done anything to deserve those kind of words.
+Hateful man!”

 But Jacob rose with her and placed his hand on her shoulder.
 She turned to him and he saw her tears but gestured for her to sit back down.
 She did and he followed.
 Grandpa said nothing during all this.
 He only waited, and then continued.

-“For me there is no God.
+“Hasn’t he?
+No, I suppose he hasn’t.
+His kind works that way.
+Slithering.
+For me there is no God.
 No devil either.
 There is only the world.
 The world and our survival within it.
 But people expect the devil.
 They expect the horns and the tail.
 They look for those markers they can see from a mile away.
 But there is no such thing as that.
 Do you follow me?
 Do my words make sense to your ears?
 It’s hard for me to tell.
 I used to know.
 But no more.”

 Grandpa looked at Lizzie, who was transfixed at the anger which proceeded from the mouth of her loving grandfather.
 He looked to Joseph who did not give any indication that he understood.
 Beth suppressed her anger.
 Jacob looked at him in pity.

 “How does evil come into the world?
 Not through war, chaos, murder, theft.
 Those come after.
 At first it is a smile.
 Laughter.
 Gifts.
 Seduction.
 This is not a spiritual matter.
 There is no such thing.
 This is mechanics plain and simple.
 The mechanics of evil.”

-“This man, Jacob Brumbalow, has invaded our family.
-He wants us to forget the memory of my son, your husband, and your father, Will.
-Don’t forget him.
-My son Will.
+“This man has invaded our family.
+He wants us to forget the memory of my son, your husband, and your father.
+Don’t forget Will.
+My son.
 Your husband and your father.”

 Ken pointed to Beth and then the Joseph, but they only looked at their plates in silence.

 “Please stop,” Beth pleaded, “you have ruined our dinner with this crazy talk.
-We just wanted to have a nice dinner, to thank the nice man who has helped us.
-And you ruined it.”
+We wanted to have a nice dinner tonight to thank the nice man who has helped us.
+And you ruined that for us.
+Why?”

-“Why don’t you see?
-Why don’t you see what he is?
-He has not come to help, but to conquer, to possess.
-And he won’t ever stop!”
+“Why don’t you see what he is?
+Why don’t you see what I see?
+He ain’t come here to help but to conquer.
+To possess.
+And he won’t ever stop.
+Not ever.”

 Grandpa became more and more angry and his words made less and less sense.
 He wandered over to the couch next to the window and sat down, defeated.
 He could not express his thoughts clearly enough and that frustrated him.
 He was too old to express them with eloquence and they had come out rambling, insane.
-Everyone was embarrassed for him and he knew it.
+Everyone was embarrassed for him and worst of all he knew it.

 Everyone at the table was quiet until Jacob himself rose.
 He placed his hand on Beth’s shoulder and whispered something into her ear.
 As he came around the table he put his hand on Joseph and then Lizzie, who looked up at him.
 Then he walked over to Grandpa Ken.